Program Overview

 Neuroimaging: Bridging Clinical Insight and Radiological Patterns

 Precise imaging interpretation is essential in differentiating MS, NMOSD, and MOGAD.
 Moving beyond textbook descriptions, this session integrates bedside reasoning with advanced MRI pattern recognition.
+Interactive case discussions will sharpen diagnostic accuracy and therapeutic planning.

 Session 4

-Plenary Lecture: Autoimmune Encephalitis
+Session 5 — Plenary Lecture: Autoimmune Encephalitis

 Session 6